chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 ## Gate levels
 ![ Average gate levels](/assets/images/kaituna-project/gate-level-against-time.jpg "Average gate levels")

 Immediately, it is clear that there is strong seasonality in the daily median gate levels.
-In addition to annual seasonality, where gate levels rise during winter, there is also a 4-5 year cycle, possibly corresponding to the La Nina/El Nino cycles.
+In addition to annual seasonality, where gate levels rise during winter, there appears to be a 4-5 year cycle, possibly corresponding to the La Nina/El Nino cycles.
 This is confirmed by a periodogram:

 ![ Periodogram of average flow](/assets/images/kaituna-project/periodogram.jpg "Rainfall against time")

+I modelled the 4-5 yr seasonal component with a pair of sinusoids, who period was set to 365.25 * 4 (365.25 days/yr and a 4 year cycle).

 ## Effect of previous gate levels on current
 To evaluate whether there is any use in adding previous gate levels as a feature, I used partial auto-correlation and plotted the gate levels against previous days' levels: